Why Some Products Generate Demand While Others Depend

 Ads.
 Promotions.
 Discounts.

-What once felt like growth begins to feel more like maintenance.
+What once felt like growth begins to feel like maintenance.

-This is usually interpreted as a marketing challenge.
+This is usually interpreted as a marketing problem.

 The Structural Question